sirisian/ecmascript-types/examples/typechallenges.md

 chunk(type [1, 2, 3, 4], 5) === type [[1, 2, 3, 4]];
 ```

 `Swap` is an accumulator holding the chunk under construction, and `Swap['length'] extends N` is the only way to ask whether it is full.
-The trailing `Swap extends [] ?
+The trailing `Swap extends [].<any> ?
 Swap : [Swap]` handles the final partial chunk, and it must distinguish "empty accumulator, emit nothing" from "partial accumulator, emit it", which `slice` does by producing a shorter last slice and nothing at all when the input is empty.

 ## 4518 · Fill